superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 We have used the `RecursiveCharacterTextSplitter` class from LangChain to separate paragraphs delimited by `\n\n,` as these have a high chance of starting a different topic within the posts.

-Afterward, as we are restricted by the `max_input_length` of the embedding model, we have used the `SentenceTransformersTokenTextSplitter` class to split the paragraphs further.
+Afterward, the length of a chunk is restricted by the `max_input_length` of the embedding model.
+Thus, we used the `SentenceTransformersTokenTextSplitter` class to split the paragraphs further based on the maximum accepted input length.

 This is a standard strategy in chunking text for retrieval systems.

-One last thing to point out is that we dynamically computed the `chunk_id` using the `MD5` deterministic digital signatures, ensuring that we didn't ingest duplicates into the vector DB.
+One last thing to point out is that we dynamically computed the `chunk_id` using the `MD5` deterministic digital signatures, ensuring that we won't ingest duplicates into the vector DB.
+In other words, for a given text of a chunk, it will always generate the same MD5 hash.

 ### 4.4.
 Embed